 Below, Marie-Eve Dostie, Ability Action Australia’s National Paediatric Clinical and Team Lead, lists six OT tips for parents you can use when practicing new skills in the home environment.

-6 easy OT tips for parents you can use to support your child
+6 OT tips for parents you can use to support your child

 1) Practice and repetition are key